joelindra/AstharothV2/README.md

 ## AstharothV2

-Astharoth is tools for make your bug bounty activity more easy! <br>This tools maked with bash and golang, and support linux and mac os!
+Astharoth is tools for make your bug bounty activity more easy! <br>This tools made with bash and golang, and support linux and mac os!

 ## Feature